Microorganisms

 Rabbits are also prone to pinworms, tapeworms, and other round worms.

 Vets are able to give you anti-parasite drops or sprays that allow for protection and diagnosis.
-If you buy these from a pet shop please remember: Most of these sprays made for dogs and cats are toxic for rabbits.
+If you buy these yourself from a pet shop please remember: Most of these sprays made for dogs and cats are toxic for rabbits.

 In case of parasitic infection, other preparation and care must be made with the veterinary expert.